elastic/apm-nodejs-http-client/docs/internals/client-streams.md

     s.write('hello stream')
 ```

-The MyStream class allows us to create a stream object which we can
+The `MyStream` class allows us to create a stream object that we can
 write data to.
 The MyStream object can take action whenever data is
 written to this stream.